Belagavi border dispute: 1980s and 1990s

 The first Belagavi City Corporation (BCC) elections were held in December 1983.
 The MES-dominated BCC made demands for the transfer of Belgaum to Maharashtra in 1990, 1996 and 2001.
 More than 250 MES-dominated gram and taluk panchayats, and some other municipalities (such as neighbouring Khanapur) passed similar resolutions.
 In 1986, the dispute led to violence and large-scale arson, resulting in nine deaths in Belagavi.

 During H.D.
 Deve Gowda's tenure as Chief Minister of Karnataka (1994–96), the Karnataka organisation, Kannada Cheluvarigara Sangha, submitted a memorandum to the Karnataka Government, asking it to set up large industries in the region to provide employment to 20,000-30,000 people.

 Pro-Marathi groups protested against government notices and records not being available in Marathi.
-The Officials Language Act, 1963 and 1981, states that "areas where the linguistic minorities constitute 15 percent or more of the local population, arrangements have to be made to translate government circulars, orders, extracts and land records into the minority language".
+The Officials Language Act, 1963 and 1981, states that "areas where the linguistic minorities constitute 15 per cent or more of the local population, arrangements have to be made to translate government circulars, orders, extracts and land records into the minority language".
 In a letter (DO No RB Kannada CR 09/2000-01), Belagavi's Deputy Commissioner, Shalini Rajneesh reasoned that while suitable instructions had been given to the local authorities for the translation of documents into Marathi, it did not happen because the staff was "overloaded with the basic work to be carried out in the official language, that is, Kannada".